 Why Choose the Pancreatic Disorders Program

 The Pancreatic Disorders Program at Children’s Hospital of Philadelphia (CHOP) is committed to providing comprehensive and individualized care for children and teens with pancreatic disorders.
-We welcome the opportunity to care for your child or patient with pancreatic disease.
+Accredited by the National Pancreas Foundation (NPF) as a Clinical Center of Excellence for the treatment of pediatric pancreatitis, we welcome the opportunity to care for your child or patient with pancreatic disease.

 When a child is referred to CHOP's Pancreatic Disorders Program, they will be examined by a pancreatologist, a pediatric gastroenterologist who has additional training in assessment and treatment of disorders of the pancreas.
 Our physicians make up the largest, most experienced team dedicated to pediatric pancreatic disorders in the country.